 This course explores how to communicate effectively so your expert knowledge can be conveyed to a diverse audience clearly and effectively to attain your goal in a wide range of scenarios.
-The course examines the components of expertise: theoretical knowledge, practical knowledge, technical skills and non-technical skills to understand how experience and judgment are leveraged to attain success.
+The course examines the components of expertise: theoretical/academic knowledge, practical knowledge/experience, technical skills, and non-technical skills to understand how experience and judgment are leveraged to attain success.
 The course uses the General, Particular, specific (GPS) model to categorize and analyze content as well as understand how to plan, prepare, and perform oral presentations.
 The skill of communication in written and oral form are a key competency in the course as they are an essential common component for students to gain mastery of in their expertise.
-We will focus on common misconceptions in your own field of study and develop skills needed to covey that to the general public
+We will focus on common misconceptions in your own field of study and develop skills needed to convey that to the general public

-The course provides instruction and practice to prepare students to demonstrate his or her attainment of course goals through discussion posts, essays, oral presentations, and a final literature Review.
-The course objectives will prepare the students to:
+The course provides instruction and practice to prepare students to demonstrate his or her attainment of course goals through discussion posts, essays, oral presentations, and a final video and written report By completing this course, student will be able to: